Soil and Soil Amendments

 • Phipps' Smart Seed Shopping guide offers a list of seed vendors for your reference, with ownership information, organic availability and GMO policies for each.

-• East End Food Co-op sells seedlings, seeds, soil and soil amendments, including vermicompost “garden gold.”
+• East End Food Co-op sells locally-grown seedlings, seeds, and potting soil.

 Photos © Charity Grimes Bauman and Gabe Tilove